fabricerosay/AlphaGPU/README.md

                         1/maxActions (type: Float32, default:
                         0.142857)
   -h, --help            show this help message and exit

 Depending on the memory of you GPU and the size of the board, you will have to reduce the number of samples.
 For Tic Tac Toe 20 generations are enough to get a good network.
 Right now the exploration is too high for Tic Tac Toe, so the training could be faster, but it works well for 9x9.

 # Results
--Up to 8x8 the network is able to draw Embryo after a few hours of training (4 or 5 I think)
+-Up to 8x8 the network is able to draw Embryo after a few hours of training (4 or 5 I think, probably less with this version)

 -For Tic TacToe it plays probably perfectly after a few minutes

 -For 9x9 and five in row, it sometimes draw Embryo and sometimes it makes huge Blunder, but the training time is longer to get there (around 10 hours probably).

--The same algorithm can produce very strong nets in less than 2 hours for Connect4
+-The same algorithm can produce very strong nets in 30 minutes for Connect4

--For Hex on 7x7 board, net is able to beat Mohex when starting, after 1.5 hours of training.
+-For Hex on 7x7 board, net is able to beat Mohex when starting, after 35 minutes.
 You can manually try a trained net using the script testHex.jl.
 To Lauch a game you need Luxor.jl and commande is testvsordi(net,readout,firstplayer), firstplayer=1 net starts, firstplayer=-1, net goes second.

 -For Reversi things are less convincing but after 2 or 3 hours the net is able to draw or win perfect player when going second( but it seems far from being perfect)
-Good parameters to try Cpuct=2 noise=0.125

 -For speed noise is uniform and should be set to 1/average number of moves, then you should play around this value.
 Usually if loss is dropping to fast you should set noise higher.
 With so few rollouts as 64, and loss getting too low, the net will be caught in local optima too early.